-Talk to us about the origins of The New Gong
+You are the co-founder of The New Gong which your

 What about the vision driving The New Gong?
 In particular the vision behind the collective approach, what you describe as ‘writers [being] useful to each other’.